WWE News: Chris Hero Returned To WWE NXT And Called Out Shinsuke Nakamura

 In 2017, social media is only becoming more prevalent by the day.
 WWE and WWE NXT is becoming a victim of that and the action of surprise is going by the wayside.
 The last true shock was Shane McMahon’s return to the WWE.
 At the January 5 tapings of WWE NXT, the WWE decided to pull a fast one on the WWE Universe.
 With all of the call-ups that are going to take place near WrestleMania 33, Triple H won’t have a choice but to fill spots with competent people.

-He certainly did it once again and at the WWE NXT tapings, Triple H delivered.
+He certainly did it once again, and at the WWE NXT tapings, Triple H delivered.
 Reported by multiple people at Full Sail University, Chris Hero has returned to the WWE and called out Shinsuke Nakamura and wants the NXT championship.

 “Chris Hero made his WWE NXT return at tonight’s TV tapings from Full Sail University.
-According to what was displayed on the big screen, he’s back to using the Kassius Ohno name.”
+According to what was displayed on the big screen, he’s back to using the Kassius Ohno name.

 “He went to take his jacket off but instead made an elbow and elbowed the NXT Title on Nakamura’s shoulder.
 Ohno then left.
-The match should air on January 25th, the final episode before “Takeover: Toronto” with Roode vs. Nakamura for the title.”
+The match should air on January 25th, the final episode before ‘Takeover: Toronto’ with Roode vs. Nakamura for the title.”

 For those that remain skeptical about Hero’s return to the company, Triple H made it official on his Twitter page.
 Joey Ryan also put out a tweet asking Indy companies if they need to fill Hero’s spot at Indy shows.